Clove-Web/pocket-id-music-player/ReadMe.md

 ```

 ## Issues
-If you have issues, please join my [Discord Server](https://discord.gg/N8gCjS294R) and I will do my best to support you to the best of my abilities
+If you have issues, or would like to request music to be added, please join my [Discord Server](https://discord.gg/N8gCjS294R) and I will do my best to support you to the best of my abilities

 ## Contributing